themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 ```
 Nice, right?
 All of our events look fairly similar here.
 What we're doing is looking for a click event on each of our buttons and calling to the login service associated with it.
 The big thing to pay attention to is that, despite all being realtively similar, Meteor uses a convention of specifying the name of the service `Meteor.loginWithService`.

 But what about Twitter?
 Ah yes, our dear friend Twitter.
 As we'll continue to learn throughout this recipe, Twitter doesn't exactly play friendly with our game plan.
 Maybe not so dramatic, but notice that we're missing the `requestPermissions: ['email']` part for Twitter.
 This is because their OAuth implementation doesn't offer up email addresses, or as we learned earlier, the ability to request _any_ permissions.
 Wonky.
-We'll focus on how to handle that in just a bit.
+Don't worry, we'll cover how to handle that so you're not caught off guard in a bit.

-Next, let's take a look at how we'll handle email.
+There's one more step for setting up our third-party logins which we'll cover later in the recipe.
+For now, let's take a look at how we'll handle a sign in with email.
 This is a bit more tricky as we'll need to handle both log in and sign up at the same time.

 ### Sign In With Email